top of page

 Visual Poetry Journal

-"Today I received the news you are found.
+"Today I received the news you have been found.
 They send you three letters, but they remain unanswered.

 I don’t know how giving up a child lives on in you physically and mentally.
-Maybe in the beginning you feel pain, numb, try to feel nothing at all.
-At a certain point emotions soften, become less sharp and somewhat blurry.
-This moment in your life becomes just a like second in a minute, then an hour, a year and eventually a decade.
+Maybe in the beginning, you feel pain, numb, and try to feel nothing at all.
+At a certain point, emotions soften, become less sharp, and somewhat blurry.
+This moment in your life becomes just like a second in a minute, then an hour, a year, and eventually a decade.
 Something that can even be forgotten.
-It maybe pops up every now and then, but it can also be tugged away quicker and more smoothly over time.
-Have you told your husband and maybe other children, has it become a secret that can neven be unearthed by anyone?
-This darkness that must be overshadowed by light, so everyone in your surroundings stays blinded.
+It may pop up now and then, but it can also be tugged away more quickly and smoothly over time.
+Have you told your husband and perhaps other children?
+Has it become a secret that no one can ever unearth?
+This darkness, which must be overshadowed by light, so that everyone in your surroundings stays blinded.
 Is it something people should never speak about within the family?

-Have these letters awaken past emotions?
-I think almost every painful experience eventually looses its original impact and becomes tolerable.
-Maybe for you I have reach the status of tolerable and somewhat uneventful."
+Have these letters awakened past emotions?
+I think almost every painful experience eventually loses its original impact and becomes tolerable.
+Maybe for you, I have reached the status of tolerable and somewhat uneventful."

-For Aram Tanis this notion of 'Feeling at Home’ has always been a complicated one.
-For him home is connected with his identity.
-As a child he always wanted to look white.
+For Aram Tanis, this notion of 'Feeling at Home’ has always been a complicated one.
+For him, home is connected with his identity.
+As a child, he always wanted to look Caucasian.
 No Asian eyes.
 No flat nose.
 Looking white was the answer to his uncertainties.
 Once Tanis was in Suwon, a city near Seoul.
 Streets filled with clinics.
-Plastic surgery is booming business in Korea and Suwon is one of those places to be to erase part of your Asian identity.
-Once he visited such a clinic and as he walked in he entered a huge waiting room.
+Plastic surgery is a booming business in Korea, and Suwon is one of the places to be to erase part of your Asian identity.
+Once, he visited such a clinic, and as he walked in, he entered a huge waiting room.
 It looked more like a dining hall.
 Everywhere were big, round wooden tables.
-On each table a hand mirror was placed.
+On each table, a hand mirror was placed.
 At one of the tables sat a girl, around 20 years old, looking at herself in the hand mirror.
 Every little detail in her face she closely inspected.
-Finally she put the mirror down to pick it up again a few seconds later.
+Finally, she put the mirror down to pick it up again a few seconds later.
 This ritual she repeated several times.
 Observing the whole thing made Tanis feel anxious enough.
 He changed his mind and walked out of the clinic.

 IMG_8154 kopie.JPG